-Kim Burrell’s Facebook Page Removed Amid Firestorm Of Backlash From Sermon
+Kim Burrell’s Facebook Page Removed Amid Firestorm Of Backlash From Sermon [Opinion]

 Now, it looks as if things are getting worse.

-Burrell’s primary Facebook page has now been removed, without explanation.
 Her Facebook Live videos of her response to the LGBT community following her sermon reads, “This Facebook post is no longer available.
 It may have been removed or the privacy settings of the post may have changed.”

 In addition, her Twitter page has been idle since December 27.

 The message that this gives society as a whole is quite puzzling.
-As a result of a pastor preaching to her congregation about an issue that concerns her regarding the church, an amateur video was posted, which not only caused others to bash her (while accusing her of bashing), but putting her in a compromising position financially.
+As a result of a pastor preaching to her congregation about an issue that concerns her regarding the church, an amateur video was posted, which not only caused others to bash her (while accusing her of bashing) but put her in a compromising position financially.

 The true question is, after all of this is said and done, who wins?
 Does the LGBT community revel at her penalties for her remarks made?
 Does the Christian community find satisfaction in their accusation of her delivery?